BSc, PGDip, MRICS, IHBC

 Sam qualified as a general practice Chartered Surveyor in 2004.
 Between 2002-2012 he worked as a Development Surveyor for multidisciplinary surveying firms including Drivers Jonas and Cluttons advising public sector and private clients.
 His surveying experience also encompassed all areas of planning, property management, landlord & tenant, project management and valuation.

 In 2013 Sam gained a Post Graduate Diploma (Distinction) in Conservation of Historic Buildings at Bath University, before moving into heritage consultancy.
 He was subsequently an Associate Director at RPS CgMs, and at Turley, before joining the Built Heritage Consultancy in January 2018.
-He is a Member of the Institute of Historic Building Consultants (IHBC) and a member of the Society for the Protection of Ancient Buildings (SPAB).
+He is a Member of the Institute of Historic Building Conservation (IHBC) and a member of the Society for the Protection of Ancient Buildings (SPAB).

 Sam’s main areas of expertise include:

 Detailed and strategic advice to clients and the design team on adaptive re-use of heritage assets, working collaboratively to optimise each scheme and minimise heritage planning risk.
 Sam’s background as a Chartered Surveyor and Development Surveyor often assists in this process.

 Pre-application and post-submission negotiation with Local Planning Authorities, Historic England and the National Amenity Societies.

 Research and writing of Heritage Statements to support pre-application discussions and production of application Heritage Statements.

 Enforcement resolution work involving detailed archival research, pre-app meetings, design team meetings (including potentially with client solicitors as necessary), scheme progression advice, production of Heritage Statement, submission of LBC application, and liaison with Conservation Officer until determination.

 Assessments of Listability: assessing buildings against the Principles of Selection for Listed Buildings (2018) where ‘spot listing’ is proposed.